radrich/richarmstrong.net/_learn/texture-in-procreate.md

 So that’s what this class is all about—processes and techniques that add texture to your artwork.
 Whether its client-focused illustration work, art that goes on walls, or graphic design artwork, learning how to add texture to your work will make it warmer, richer, and full of personality.

-{% include img.html img="img/texture-in-procreate-examples.jpg" caption="Start to finish examples I create during the class" %}
+{% include img.liquid img="img/texture-in-procreate-examples.jpg" caption="Start to finish examples I create during the class" %}

 ### What do you need?